 Get moving for a healthy heart

-While it seems like many of us don’t concern ourselves with what the numbers on a scale say, I think it’s important to have an idea of your body weight.
+While it seems like many of us don’t concern ourselves with what the numbers on a scale say, it’s important to have an idea of your body weight.
 With a smart scale you can take it one step further by monitoring your BMI or body Mass Index, your muscle mass, bone mass and water percentage.
 This Withings Body+ Wi-Fi Smart Scale & Body Analyzer will monitor all of these things and will help you see the progress you’re making over time.
-Download the Heart Mate App on your Android or iPhone so that every weigh in information will automatically be sent to your phone for easy tracking.
+Fitbit also makes extremely easy to use, accurate smart scales too.

 Carrying extra weight on our bodies, especially around our waistline can lead to many health problems such as high cholesterol, heart disease, diabetes and chronic health conditions.
 A range of connected health sensors and monitors are available to help keep track of your heart rate, blood glucose levels, blood oxygen levels, blood pressure, and more.